Whose Values? Measuring the (Subjective) Expression of Basic Human Values in Social Media: Introduction

-Our corresponding contributions are: \begin{enumerate} \item Demonstration that value expression exhibits high levels of disagreement, which underscores the perils of relying on majority aggregated labels in this task, \item A theoretically-grounded personalization framework for calibrating predictions from a fine-tuned large language model to an individual based on their own responses that people agree with more than other people or LLMs with few-shot prompting, and \item A dataset of fine-grained value expression annotations available to researchers for future work. \end{enumerate}
+We first contribute a demonstration that perceptions of value expression exhibit high levels of disagreement, which underscores the perils of relying on majority aggregated labels in this task.
+We then correspondingly contribute a theoretically-grounded personalization framework for calibrating predictions from a fine-tuned large language model to an individual based on their own responses.
+This results in predictions that align more closely with that person’s judgments than either other humans’ labels or few-shot–prompted LLM outputs.